SoftUni-Internal/interactive-content/EN/02-Components-Deep-Dive/01-Component-Lifecycle.md

 When a component goes through **Mounting**, these four methods are executed, and they are executed in **a specific order:**

-- **Constructor:** this method is called first, and we can place any code that we would want to run when the component is initialized.
+- **Constructor:** this method is called first, and we can place any code that we would want to run when the component is initialized

-- **static getDerivedStateFromProps:** this method is rarely executed, but when it is executed it must be executed after the constructor.
+- **static getDerivedStateFromProps:** this method is rarely executed, but when it is executed it must be executed after the constructor

 His only job is to take the properties from the constructor and put them in state.